The first time a child smiles, talks, crawls, and walks are special memories for families. They’re also important developmental milestones.

 But, if your child consistently misses developmental milestones, it can be cause for concern.

+The earlier a child is identified with a developmental delay the better so that treatment and learning interventions can begin.
 If you have concerns about your child’s development, talk with your pediatrician and request a developmental screening.

 Developmental Delay Risk Factors